Buildstarted/buildstarted.com/_posts/2010-08-15-metadatatypes-and-why-theyre-useful.md

 title: Metadatatypes and why theyre useful
 ---

-<h2>MetadataType</h2>
+##MetadataType

-<p>You have a linq dbml file created and you wish to add some attributes to the properties.
-However, if you update your dbml file for any reason all your changes will disappear.</p>
+You have a linq dbml file created and you wish to add some attributes to the properties.
+However, if you update your dbml file for any reason all your changes will disappear.

-<p>You'll have 3 separate classes after you're done with one Linq object</p>
+You'll have 3 separate classes after you're done with one Linq object

-<h3>Linq Object</h3>
+###Linq Object

 <pre><code>public partial class YourLinqObject {
     public string FirstName { get; set; }